 There were such trade catches as "silent" or "mute" needles for SP.
 Esp. in the end of SP era around early 1940s, there was a demand for silent needle (low needle talk directly radiated from friction and or suppressing high frequency resonance or scratch noise mechanically without using electric filter for example high-cut filter from 7kHz or around).
 Typical invention may be as under: Roy Dally working then in Webster Electric invented cartridges for Electrovox and GE later.
 Another make of stylus for SP was curved one since straight stylus member was thought to cause high needle talk.
 Another make of stylus for SP had fancy flare or knot or spring etc on stylus arm to obtain selective compliance between lateral and vertical directions and evade disturbance such as pinch effect?
 Pinch effect was big problem in SP era not because of distortion as in stereophonic era, but because of both stylus and record wear due to higher vertical mechanical impedance of pickups in that era - See USP2379782-1945 assigned to Philco.
-Most stylus tips and shanks for SP were inclined backward (not straight up) generally in order to reduce kinetic friction between stylus and groove - See USP2577149-1947 assigned to Unioncarbide suggesting 15degrees inclination of synthetic sapphire tip.
+Most stylus tips and shanks for SP era were inclined backward (not straight up) generally in order to reduce kinetic friction between stylus and groove - See USP2577149-1947 assigned to Unioncarbide suggesting 15degrees (measured from vertical axis) inclination of synthetic sapphire tip.
 Resilient material such as cushion rubber had been also used widely for stylus holder [USP1397835-1921/2625401-1953 etc].
 Percy Wilson's compilation "GRAMOPHONES Acoustic and Radio" (page 21) in 1932 referred to this issue as "Needle Angle" and commented as follows: "Some says that an angle of 50 degrees (measured from horizontal axis) reduces surface noise and minimize needle hiss.
 This may be so, but experiment shows that this is always at the expense of some detail in the music.
 The best compromise is an angle of about 60 degrees, though a little divergence either side (57.5 or 62.5) makes little or no difference."

 "The Columbia Long-Playing Microgroove Recording System" was reported in Proceedings of the IRE(=current IEEE) Aug.
 1949 Volume: 37, Issue: 8 On pages 923- 927 by Goldmark, Snepvangers and Bachman.
 The following is abstract.